 - Uterine cancer or its precursors

-There are several surgical approaches that can be used to perform a hysterectomy.
+There are several surgical approaches that can be used to perform a hysterectomy or uterus removal surgery.
 Historically, they were done either through a large incision made on the abdomen (Total Abdominal Hysterectomy) or through the birth canal (Total Vaginal Hysterectomy).
 In modern gynecology, the vast majority of hysterectomies are performed either entirely laparoscopically (Total Laparoscopic Hysterectomy) or vaginally, depending on the reason for the surgery.
 Making a large incision on the abdomen should be reserved for unusual circumstances such as very large fibroid tumors, widespread cancer, or obstetric emergencies requiring hysterectomy surgery.
 With a total laparoscopic hysterectomy, the uterus is removed vaginally, and only small incisions are made on the abdomen.
-The entire surgery, including suturing, is done through these small incisions which typically results in less post-operative pain, lower blood loss (compared to an open surgery), and shortened hysterectomy recovery time.
-Most patients undergoing a total laparoscopic hysterectomy are able to go home the same day the surgery is performed.
+The entire uterus removal surgery, including suturing, is done through these small incisions which typically results in less post-operative pain, lower blood loss (compared to open surgery), and shortened hysterectomy recovery time.
+For the laparoscopic hysterectomy recovery in Gillette, WY, most patients undergoing a total laparoscopic hysterectomy are able to go home the same day the surgery is performed.
 Total vaginal hysterectomies are performed entirely through the birth canal with no abdominal incisions at all.
 This is often the best approach for patients who have pelvic relaxation or significant uterine prolapse, a condition where the uterus drops or slides low into the birth canal or even protrudes from the body.

 Most patients undergoing a total laparoscopic hysterectomy are able to

-go home the same day the surgery is performed.
+go home the same day the uterus removal surgery is performed.